-The Arlington Environmental Collection and Recycling Event (E-CARE) is a biannual event at which residents can safely dispose of household hazardous materials (HHM), bikes, small metal items, shoes, clothing, bed frames and other recyclable items.
+The Arlington Environmental Collection and Recycling Event (E-CARE) is a biannual event at which residents can safely dispose of household hazardous materials (HHM), bikes, small metal items, shoes, clothing and other recyclable items.

 Before you come to E-CARE, talk to your neighbors.
 Combine your items and save a trip to the collection site.
 Business and commercial wastes will not be accepted.

 - Corrosives (acids/caustics)